 5 Bad Odours☝️

 At the end of a lease the last thing a landlord wants, or needs is carpets that have lingering smells.
 Nothing is more certain to put off potential tenants faster than a carpet that smells of dog, or any other animal.
-Removing pet odours can be kept on top of but if it comes up during an inspection and the landlord feels a professional clean is in order then it will have an impact on the held deposit.
+Removing pet odours can be kept on top of but if it comes up during an inspection and the landlord feels a professional end of tenancy clean is in order then it will have an impact on the held deposit.

 Pet odours are one of the most common complaints from new tenants, often owners of pets get so used to the smell, they can’t tell the difference.
 The other most common odour left by tenants is the smell of cigarettes.